USOPC Sports Medicine Fellowships

 During the application window, you can apply for the fellowship on USOPC.org/Careers.
 Within the job posting, you will click 'Apply Now' and continue with submitting the application.

 An applicant should demonstrate a strong academic background, excellent work ethic and desire for continued learning.
 Candidates should have excellent communication skills and desire to be immersed in a collaborative work environment with a wide array of disciplines/specialties.
-Candidates should have experience working with athletes and a sports medicine team, as well as significant continuing education that indicates interest in the sports medicine field.
+Candidates should have experience working with athletes and a sports medicine team, as well as significant continuing education that indicates interest in the sports medicine field (physical therapy and athletic training fellowships), and/or the clinical, sport, and performance psychology field (psychological services fellowship).
 They should possess intellectual and social awareness.
 Applicants should also desire to have a career in elite athletics.
 Having a passion for the Olympic and Paralympic movements is preferred.

-Applicants must be licensed in athletic training or physical therapy, or working towards state licensure as a psychologist.
+Applicants must be a licensed athletic trainer, physical therapist or psychologist, or working towards state licensure as a psychologist.
 Unfortunately, international applications are not eligible for this program.

 The program accepts one fellow for each area (athletic training, physical therapy, psychological services) annually.